 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have never seen the cost effectiveness of buy produce to can or freeze.
 The only produce I ever bought was things like peaches, pears, etc., that didn't grow in my area.
 Also in my area I found that the locally grown produce, is much more expensive than what you buy in the stores.
 I used to know a woman who bought tomatoes by the bushel to make catsup and one day I asked her if her homemade catsup was less expensive than buying it and her reply was no, but what if we get snowed in some day and I run out of catsup.
-The irony of this is we lived in a town of about 15,000 and she was no more than a mile from the nearest large grocery store.
-There was no way that she would be snowed in for an extended period of time.

 I would say it depends on where you live.
 The point of preserving of stuff isn't really to save money if you're not growing it yourself, though.
 The point really is that you're eating in season and not transporting food across the globe to put on your plate.
 The idea is that you're conserving resources and leaving a smaller imprint on the planet.